Distance:19 miles. Elevation: 2574 ft

 About 2 miles into the ride I saw this sign

-That looked like it leads to the amazing statue that overlooks the whole of Cornimont from high on a hill.
-I didn’t have a clue what the road would be like but I just had to take a chance so I turned off my planned course in search of the statue.
-There was some steep climbing to be done which was expected because obviously the statue is on the top of the hill.
-I kept looking for signs of the structure through the trees.
+That looked like it leads to the magnificent statue that overlooks the whole of Cornimont from high on a hill.
+I didn’t have a clue what the road would be like but I just had to take a chance, so I turned off my planned course in search of the monument.
+There was some steep climbing to be done, which was expected because obviously the statue is on the top of the hill.
+I kept looking for glimpses of the structure through the trees.
 Eventually I saw another sign for it pointing up a gravel track.

-This was very difficult to cycle on a road bike and I didn’t have any idea how far it went but I kept on going.
+This was very difficult to ride on, and I didn’t have any idea how far it went, but I kept on going.
 Then the track started going downwards and it became so difficult to ride I started walking with my bike.
 Then I could see the statue through the trees.

 Eventually I came to a clearing which was behind the statue and I saw a track going down very steeply which presumably led to the statue itself.

-In addition to the amazing statue there is a excellent panoramic view of Cornimont.
+In addition to the amazing statue of Notre-Dame de la Paix (Our Lady of Peace), there is a excellent panoramic view of Cornimont.

 I had quite a sense of vertigo being up there.
 In fact I could barely bring myself to point the camera up towards the head of the statue.
 I always seem to get more vertigo looking up than looking down.
 I don’t know if that’s normal.

 After taking sufficient photos, I struggled back up the incline to where my bike was and then pushed it up the hill until I reached a point where I could cycle on the edge of the gravel where the grass was.